 Since this was made available in Netflix recently, it may or may not be able to garner a large viewership.

 It will be unattractive for sure among those looking for sappy melodramas, cringing sugar-coated love lines or slapstick comedy.
 While the series is not lacking in humor, the funny moments easily burst when one first immerses into the drowning emotions that each of the many relationships here build on.

 Those drawn to the series should have a deeper familiarity with the tensions in varying political centers, Shanghai, Chongqing and Beijing (to name a few) before WWII to appreciate the web of overlapping alliances and layered secrets among politically-active Chinese mainlanders who publicly and/or privately lived through varying degrees of loyalties, whether they were: Japanese allies, anti-Japanese, communists, nationalists and/or simply greedy individuals.
 Kudos to the makers behind this for not "dumbing" down (a tendency that Hollywood has yet to learn from) on the real political tensions that created a deep dent in China's society during this critical historical period.

 The cacophony of social affiliations may be overlooked however by some who are unfamiliar with these details.
 The stellar acting talents, mature character portrayals and family-oriented script can easily serve to attract spectators across ethnicities or nationalities who look for complicated familial story lines.
-That family here is not simply bounded by those belonging to the same bloodline but bonded through loyalty, respect and honor is a value not always effectively portrayed in many family dramas.
+That family here is not simply bounded by those belonging to the same bloodline but bonded through loyalty, respect and honor are values not always effectively portrayed in many family dramas.

 All in all, it is a good introduction to the fast rising potential of China's entertainment industry.
 This series shows some gaps that may yet improve as time passes with regard to cinematography and post-production but it also offers lessons for the Western entertainment industry due to its deeply entrenched historical plot which does not attempt to oversimplify for the sake of entertainment.